 Wed, 14 Nov 2012 00:00:00 +0000

-http://mixedbit.org/blog/2012/11/05/sibling_domains_cookies_isolation_.html http://mixedbit.org/blog/2012/11/05/sibling_domains_cookies_isolation_.html <![CDATA[Sibling domains cookies isolation]]> Sibling domains cookies isolation
+https://mixedbit.org/blog/2012/11/05/sibling_domains_cookies_isolation_.html https://mixedbit.org/blog/2012/11/05/sibling_domains_cookies_isolation_.html <![CDATA[Sibling domains cookies isolation]]> Sibling domains cookies isolation

 Recently I’ve spent some time studying the topic of cookies isolation for sibling domains.
 Relevant information is scattered through various resources, as a result, the issue is often misunderstood.